http4k/www/src/website/content/news/ai_without_tests_is_just_expensive_random_number_generation/index.md

 Our [Pro-tier MCP suite](https://mcp.http4k.org) was the **first JVM MCP SDK released** to implement the latest 2025-03-26 specification including the updated OAuth security model.
 And we're not just trailing behind, we're implementing new features as they land and releasing them into the wild on a weekly basis.

 ### What is MCP?
-The Model Context Protocol, introduced by Anthropic in November 2024, standardizes how AI systems access external data sources and tools.
+The Model Context Protocol, introduced by Anthropic in November 2024, standardises how AI systems access external data sources and tools.
 It's becoming the de-facto standard for AI-application integration.

 ### http4k MCP Goes Beyond
 - **Latest spec support**: Stateless and stateful connections, OAuth security